data-steve/rowcol/zzz_fix_backlogs/1_NEEDS_SOLVING_TASKS.md

 ## **Phase 0: Solution Task Alignment and Validation (P0 Critical)**

-#### **Task 0: Validate Solution Task Alignment with Architecture**
+#### **Task 0: Validate Solution Task Alignment with Post-Nuclear Architecture**
-- **Status:** `[🔄]` Discovery in progress
+- **Status:** `[ ]` Not started
 - **Priority:** P0 Critical
-- **Justification:** Before starting any solution work, verify that all solution tasks align with ADR-005 architecture and current system state.
-This prevents analysis work on outdated or contradictory requirements.
+- **Justification:** After nuclear cleanup completion, verify that all solution tasks align with the new clean architecture.
+The nuclear cleanup has fundamentally changed the system, so tasks may reference outdated patterns.
 - **Code Pointers:**
-  - `docs/architecture/ADR-005-qbo-api-strategy.md` - Current architecture
+  - `infra/qbo/smart_sync.py` - New SmartSyncService location
-  - `infra/jobs/smart_sync.py` - Current implementation
+  - `infra/qbo/client.py` - New QBORawClient
+  - `domains/core/models/business.py` - QBO fields added to Business model
   - All solution tasks in this document
 - **Current Issues to Resolve:**
-  - Solution tasks may reference outdated architecture patterns
+  - Tasks may reference old `domains/qbo/` patterns (now deleted)
+  - Tasks may reference old `infra/jobs/smart_sync.py` (moved to `infra/qbo/`)
+  - Tasks may reference Integration model (now removed)
-  - Tasks may contradict current SmartSyncService implementation
+  - Tasks may not account for new database fixture patterns
-  - Analysis work may be wasted on wrong assumptions
 - **Required Analysis:**
-  - Read ADR-005 to understand current architecture
-  - Review each solution task for alignment with current patterns
+  - Review each solution task for alignment with post-nuclear architecture
-  - Identify any tasks that contradict the architecture
+  - Identify tasks that reference deleted or moved components
-  - Determine which tasks need updates before analysis can begin
+  - Update task requirements to reflect new patterns
+  - Ensure tasks account for new SmartSync test patterns
 - **Discovery Commands to Run:**
+  - `grep -r "domains/qbo" . --include="*.py"` - Should return no results (all deleted)
+  - `grep -r "infra/jobs/smart_sync" . --include="*.py"` - Should return no results (moved)
+  - `grep -r "Integration" . --include="*.py"` - Should return no results (removed)
   - `grep -r "SmartSyncService" . --include="*.py"` - Find current usage patterns
-  - `grep -r "from infra.jobs import" . --include="*.py"` - Check current import patterns
+  - `grep -r "from infra.qbo" . --include="*.py"` - Check new import patterns
-  - `uvicorn main:app --reload` - Verify application starts
-  - `pytest tests/ -k "smart_sync"` - Check existing tests
 - **Files to Read First:**
-  - `docs/architecture/ADR-005-qbo-api-strategy.md` - Complete API strategy
+  - `zzz_fix_backlogs/smart_sync_reset/0_EXECUTABLE_NUCLEAR_TASKS.md` - What was completed
-  - `infra/jobs/smart_sync.py` - Current implementation
+  - `infra/qbo/smart_sync.py` - New SmartSyncService implementation
-  - `docs/architecture/COMPREHENSIVE_ARCHITECTURE.md` - Overall architecture
+  - `infra/qbo/client.py` - New QBORawClient implementation
-  - `zzz_fix_backlogs/LAUNCH_SOLUTIONING_TASKS.md` - Solutioning framework
+  - `domains/core/models/business.py` - QBO fields in Business model
-  - `zzz_fix_backlogs/LAUNCH_EXECUTABLE_TASKS.md` - Execution framework
+  - `tests/conftest.py` - New database fixture patterns
 - **Dependencies:** None
 - **Verification:**
-  - All solution tasks align with ADR-005 architecture
+  - All solution tasks align with post-nuclear architecture
-  - No tasks contradict current SmartSyncService implementation
+  - No tasks reference deleted or moved components
-  - All tasks reference current system state
+  - All tasks account for new patterns and fixtures
 - **Definition of Done:**
   - All solution tasks are verified to align with current architecture
   - No contradictory or outdated task requirements remain
   - Analysis work can proceed with confidence
-- **Solution Required:** Review and validation of all solution tasks against current architecture
+- **Solution Required:** Review and validation of all solution tasks against post-nuclear architecture
 - **Progress Tracking:**
   - Update status to `[🔄]` when starting validation
   - Update status to `[✅]` when all tasks are validated